Chymyst/chymyst-core/docs/other_work.md

 # Other tutorials on Join Calculus

-This tutorial is a pragmatic, non-theoretical introduction to Join Calculus for programmers.
+This book is a pragmatic, non-theoretical introduction to Join Calculus for programmers.

-This text is based on my [earlier tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
+Previously I wrote a [tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
 (However, be warned that the old JoCaml tutorial is unfinished and contains mistakes in some of the more advanced code examples.)

 See also [my recent presentation at _Scalæ by the Bay 2016_](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 ([Talk slides are available](https://github.com/winitzki/talks/tree/master/join_calculus)).
 That presentation covered an early version of `Chymyst`.

 There are a few academic papers on Join Calculus and a few expository descriptions, such as the Wikipedia article or the JoCaml documentation.
-Unfortunately, I cannot recommend reading them because they are unsuitable for learning about the chemical machine / Join Calculus paradigm.
+Unfortunately, I cannot recommend reading these sources: they are unsuitable for learning about the chemical machine / Join Calculus paradigm.

-I learned about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).
+I first found out about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).

 Do not start by reading academic papers if you never studied Join Calculus - you will be unnecessarily confused.
-All Join Calculus papers I've seen are not pedagogically written and are intended for advanced computer scientists.
+All Join Calculus papers I've seen are written in an obscure jargon and are intended for advanced computer scientists.

-As another comparison, here is some code taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf), written in academic Join Calculus notation:
+As another comparison, here is some code in academic join calculus notation, taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf):

 <img alt="def newVar(v0) def put(w) etc." src="academic_join_calculus_2.png" width="400" />